Indian shares hit record highs as financial, metal stocks rally

 The breakout has also prompted several short-coverings and triggered buying in banking stocks, which were major laggards in the past few weeks, James said, adding that the rally seems to be driven mostly by the Nifty 50 components.

-The Nifty Bank index (.NSEBANK), which shed more than 3% in the past two weeks, added 1.7% on Wednesday.
-The Nifty Financial Services Index (.NIFTYFIN) rose 2%, while the metals sub-index (.NIFTYMET) gained 1.5%.
-HDFC Ltd (HDFC.NS) was the top gainer on the Nifty 50 index, rising 4.1%.
+The Nifty Bank index, which shed more than 3% in the past two weeks, added 1.7% on Wednesday.
+The Nifty Financial Services Index rose 2%, while the metals sub-index gained 1.5%.
+HDFC Ltd was the top gainer on the Nifty 50 index, rising 4.1%.

 Analysts also said strong quarterly results were aiding sentiment.

-Telecom operator Bharti Airtel Ltd (BRTI.NS) rose 0.3% after reporting a 15% increase in first-quarter revenue on Tuesday, helped by higher data usage and subscriber additions. read more
+Telecom operator Bharti Airtel Ltd rose 0.3% after reporting a 15% increase in first-quarter revenue on Tuesday, helped by higher data usage and subscriber additions.

 Adani Ports and Special Economic Zone Ltd rose as much as 2% after reporting two-fold rise in June quarter profit.